Oh happy day! Jesus has resurrected on this day and he brought our salvation.

 #3 Cotton Candy Popcorn

-Another colorful recipe comes from Sara and her love for cotton candy.
+One of the most colorful and easy easter treats comes from Sara and her kids love cotton candy.

 This time, she mixes cotton candy pieces to popcorn, which makes a dazzling sweet treat to eat by kids and adults as well while watching an Easter theme movie at night.